pureinsights/discovery-cli/USER.md

 ![](docs/windows-images/environment-variables.png)

-Select the `Path` variable on the "User Variables" and choose Edit:
+Select the `Path` variable on the "User Variables" and choose "Edit":

 ![](docs/windows-images/edit-environment.png)